vs3kulic/ThePerson/README.md

 ---

-Please [drop me a star][repo] to ensure this reaches as many devs as possible 🙏 (PLEASE 🙏🙏🙏)
+Please [drop us a star][repo] to ensure this reaches as many devs as possible 🙏 (PLEASE 🙏🙏🙏)

 [repo]: https://github.com/TheGittyPerson/ThePerson